Skip to cookie consent Skip to main content

 What are peripheral artery disease symptoms?

-Symptoms of peripheral artery disease are often minimal until the condition has significantly progressed.
-Many cases don’t present noticeable symptoms until the affected artery has narrowed by 50% or more.
+Symptoms of PAD are often minimal at first and may go unnoticed until the condition has significantly progressed.
+Many patients don’t notice symptoms until an affected artery has narrowed by 50% or more.

 Peripheral artery disease complications